l-lavelle/Code-IT/README.md

-# Code-It
+# CodeIT

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description

-Code-It is a web development learning platform that will allow users to execute and save code blocks.
+CodeIT is a web development learning platform that will allow users to execute and save code blocks.
 They can also complete coding challenges to continue to hone their skills.
 By creating an account users can track which challenges have been completed and come back to there code blocks to work on later.
-Use a variety of languages to test your skills and learn new ones.
+Choose from a variety of languages to test your skills and learn new ones.

 ## Tech Stack